 How eyelash growth works

-Eyelashes are important because they protect the eyes from allergens, dust, lint, dirt and other particles that can cause eye irritation or injury.
-To see how eyelashes naturally fall out and grow back, we’ll take a look at the three phases of the eyelash growth cycle:
+Eyelashes protect your eyes from allergens, dust, lint, dirt and other particles that can cause eye irritation or injury.
+But the eyelashes you see now aren’t the same ones you’ve always had.

-Growth phase (amagen) — A new eyelash grows for one to two months at a rate of 0.12 to 0.14 millimeters each day.
+Growth phase – A new eyelash grows for one to two months at a rate of 0.12 to 0.14 millimeters (about 1/200 of an inch) each day.

-Transition phase (catagen) — The eyelash stops growing and the hair follicle shrinks.
-This takes place over about 15 days.
+Transition phase – The eyelash eventually stops growing, and the hair follicle shrinks.
+This takes about 15 days.

-Resting phase (telogen) — The fully grown eyelash protects the eye for four to nine months, then naturally falls out.
+Resting phase – The fully grown eyelash protects the eye for four to nine months then naturally falls out.

 Why are my eyelashes falling out?

-Cosmetics – Some types of makeup or even beauty routines can cause eyelashes to fall out.
-Common culprits include eyelash curlers, eyelash extensions and mascara that’s not replaced frequently enough.
+Cosmetics – Some types of makeup or beauty routines can cause eyelashes to fall out.
+Curlers, eyelash extensions, magnetic eyelashes and mascara that’s not replaced frequently enough can all cause this.

-Skin infections – Some types of infections of the eyelids can cause eyelashes to fall out.
-These infections may be bacterial, parasitic (such as mites or lice) or viral.
+Skin infections – Some eyelid infections can cause eyelashes to fall out.
+Infections may be bacterial, viral or parasitic (such as mites or lice).

-In many cases, eyelashes will grow back once the underlying cause has been found and addressed or treated.
-But with some conditions — such an injury or a condition that causes scarring — the eyelash loss may be permanent.
-An oculoplastic surgeon or hair transplant surgeon may be able to perform an eyelash transplant to replace missing eyelashes that won’t grow back on their own.
+Some conditions, such as injury or a condition that causes scarring, can make eyelash loss permanent.
+In these cases, a specialized surgeon may be able to perform an eyelash transplant to replace the eyelashes that won’t grow back on their own.

-Trichotillomania (trik-o-til-o-MAY-nee-uh) is a mental health condition in which a person experiences urges to repeatedly pull hair from their scalp and other parts of the body.
-People with trichotillomania may also pull out eyebrow hairs and eyelashes.
+When a person gets repeated urges to pull hair from their scalp, face or other parts of the body, it’s called trichotillomania (trik-o-til-o-MAY-nee-uh).
+Some people with trichotillomania pull out eyebrow hairs and eyelashes.

 Is eyelash plucking permanent?

-Eyelashes usually will grow back after being plucked.
-However, they need to be left alone for long enough after plucking in order to complete the growth cycle.
+Eyelashes usually grow back after they’re plucked.
+But new eyelashes need to be left alone for a while in order to complete the growth cycle.

 Can you make eyelashes grow back faster?

-The only product that is FDA approved for eyelash regrowth is Latisse, and it requires a prescription.
-Latisse lengthens the eyelash growth phase and increases the number of eyelashes that grow, but it takes at least two months to see results.
+Latisse lengthens the eyelash growth phase and increases the number of eyelashes that grow, but it takes at least two months to see any results.

-The bottom line: Whether you use an eyelash growth medication or not, your eyelashes will need time to regrow after they fall out, are plucked out or get accidentally pulled out of the eyelid.
+Whether you use eyelash growth medication or not, your eyelashes will need time to grow after they fall out, are plucked or get accidentally pulled from the eyelid.

 When to see an eye doctor for eyelash loss

-If you’re concerned about eyelash loss and whether your eyelashes will grow back, see your eye doctor for a consultation.
-It's especially important to make an appointment right away if you experience:
+If you’re concerned about eyelash loss, see an eye doctor.
+Schedule an appointment if you experience:

-Loss of eyelashes and of hair on the scalp or eyebrows.
+Loss of eyelashes, in addition to hair on the scalp or eyebrows